ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: The ALADIN- toolbox

 \subsection{Code Structure}

-In order to avoid side-effects and to make code-modification easy for beginners, we chose a procedual/functional programming style.
-We decided to implement all core features in MATLAB to enable easy rapid-prototyping.
-The overall structure of \texttt{run\_ALADIN()}---which is the main function of ALADIN-$\alpha$---is shown in \autoref{fig:codestruct}.
+In order to simplify algorithm development and testing we choose a procedual/functional programming style.
+All core features are implemented in MATLAB enabling easy rapid-prototyping.
+The overall structure of \texttt{run\_ALADIN()}---the main function of ALADIN-$\alpha$---is shown in \autoref{fig:codestruct}.
 First, a reprocessing step performs a consistency check of the input data and provides default options.
-The \texttt{createLocSolAndSens()} function initializes the local parameterized NLPs and sensitivities for all subproblems $i \in \mathcal{S}$.
-For constructing the local NLPs and sensitivities, we use \texttt{CasADi}~\cite{Andersson2019} due to its algorithmic differentiation features and the possibility to interface many state-of-the-art NLP solvers such as, for example, \texttt{IPOPT}~\cite{Wachter2006}. \texttt{CasADi} itself relies on pre-compiled code making function and derivative evaluation fast.
-A \texttt{reuse} option allows to avoid the reconstruction of the \texttt{CasADi} problem setup in case of saved problem formulations.
-When the \texttt{reuse} mode is activated (e.g. when ALADIN-$\alpha$ is used within an MPC loop), \texttt{createLocSolAndSens()} is skipped resulting in a significant speed-up for larger problems.
+The \texttt{createLocSolAndSens()} function initializes the local NLPs and sensitivities for all subproblems $i \in \mathcal{S}$.
+We use \texttt{CasADi}\cite{Andersson2019} for algorithmic differentiation and as an interface to many state-of-the-art NLP solvers such as \texttt{IPOPT}.\cite{Wachter2006} \texttt{CasADi} itself relies on pre-compiled code making function and derivative evaluation fast.
+A \texttt{reuse} option avoids the reconstruction of the \texttt{CasADi} problem setup, which enables the use of saved problem formulations.
+When the \texttt{reuse} mode is activated (e.g. when ALADIN-$\alpha$ is used within an MPC loop), \texttt{createLocSolAndSens()} is skipped, which results in a speed-up especially for large problems.

-In the ALADIN main loop \texttt{iterateAL()}, the function \texttt{parallelStep()} solves the local NLPs and evaluates the Hessian of the Lagrangian (or it's approximation e.g. when BFGS is used), the gradient of the objective, and the Jacobian of the active constraints (sensitivities) at the NLP's solution.
+In the main loop \texttt{iterateAL()}, the function \texttt{parallelStep()} solves the local NLPs and evaluates the Hessian of the Lagrangian (or its approximation e.g. when BFGS is used), the gradient of the objective, and the Jacobian of the active constraints (sensitivities) at the NLP's solution.
 The set of active constraints is determined by primal active set detection described in Appendix~\ref{sec:ALADINdet}.
-Furthermore, regularization is also done in \texttt{parallelStep()} if needed.
-Moreover, in case the nullspace method or bi-level ALADIN is used, the computation of the nullspcaces and the Schur-complements is also done locally shifting substantial computational burden from the centralized coordination step to \texttt{parallelStep()}.
+Furthermore, a regularization procedure is executed if needed.
+Moreover, in case the nullspace method or bi-level ALADIN is used, the computation of a nullspace basis and the computation of the Schur-complement is performed locally shifting substantial computational burden from the centralized coordination step to \texttt{parallelStep()}.
 The function \texttt{updateParam()} computes dynamically changing ALADIN parameters for numerical stability and speedup.